Jatinch31/mtm6302-capstone-Jatinch31/README.md

 ## Color Scheme and Typography

-- **Colors:** A clean, minimalist palette of white and light grey has been chosen for the mockup to create a professional and modern look.
+- **Colors:** A clean, minimalist palette of white, light grey and black has been chosen for the mockup to create a professional and modern look.
 The neutral tones provide a smooth background for interactive elements like buttons and progress indicators.

 - **Font:** The Alice font was selected for its readability and elegant appearance, ensuring that users can easily read both questions and instructions.
 The consistency of the font throughout the site maintains a cohesive feel.